OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: Classification

 \subsection{Experimental Setup}

-To demonstrate the usefulness of our data for classification, we chose a set of available multi-lingual encoder models and performed fine-tuning for classification on our dataset (see Table~\ref{tab:ClassificationResults}).
+To demonstrate the usefulness of our data for classification, we chose a set of available multi-lingual encoder models and performed full fine-tuning for classification on our dataset (see Table~\ref{tab:ClassificationResults}).
 Our first choice fell on XLM RoBERTa which has shown high performance on numerous classification tasks.
 In addition, we included the two more recently publish model families ModernBERT \cite{warnerSmarterBetterFaster2024} and EuroBERT \cite{boizardEuroBERT2025}.
 For each of these, we fine-tuned a smaller base model and a larger variant.

-For evaluation, we employed an 80-20 stratified train-test-split of the full dataset.
 We experimented with separate models for counselors and clients, since the author of a message is known apriori and does not require classification.
 It turned out, however, that a single model trained on both types of messages is on par with separate models if the messages are simply prefixed with either "Counselor:" or "Client:".
 One drawback of the unified model is the potential for confusion between counselor and client categories during inference.
 To address this, we applied output masking by suppressing client-specific categories for counselor messages and vice versa at the level of the prediction logits.
 We also experimented with applying this masking during training, but observed no measurable improvement in performance.

-In addition, we also conducted zero-shot classification on our test date to demonstrate the necessity for fine-tuning.
-Here, we utilized two models fine-tuned on NLI datasets, as well as prompt-based classification with GPT-4o.
-For both types of zero-shot inference, the full category names where given to the model as illustrated by this example: \textit{Counselor: Impact factors->Analysis and clarification of problems->Reflection (Fact)->Request about previous attempts at solutions->Request for previous attempts at solutions} to evaluate whether fine-tuning on the same test data as we used for the evaluation of the fine-tuned models.